top of page

 St John's Blackpool

 Around the corner from Abingdon Street Market is where you’ll find St John’s Blackpool.
-This Anglican church was completed in 1878, and was built on the site of another church which proved to be too small for its congregation.
+This Anglican church was completed in 1878, and was built on the site of another church that proved to be too small for its congregation.
 It sits right in the heart of Blackpool, opposite the famous Winter Gardens, so it’s quite easy to locate and add into your Blackpool itinerary.
-If you get there early in the morning, you’ll be able to snap a photo without the crowds!
+If you get there early in the morning, you’ll be able to snap a photo without the crowds.

 Winter Gardens